 Compact UVB bulbs have created a lot of controversy among tortoise hobbyists.
 Some keepers say there are fine to use when properly installed overhead, while others swear compact bulbs have caused severe eye problems, even blindness, to their tortoises.

-Problems with compact UVB bulbs:
+Potential problems with compact UVB bulbs:

 1.)
 Possible eye damage